Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/request_system.rst

 When the simulator receives a request, it returns a response with a success status.
 The possible statuses are:

 * **success**: The request was received and successfully executed.
-    * For example, the agent tries to add an ACL rule and specifies correct parameters, and the ACL rule is added successfully.
+    * For example, the agent tries to add an acl rule and specifies correct parameters, and the acl rule is added successfully.

 * **failure**: The request was received, but it could not be executed, or it failed while executing.
-    * For example, the agent tries to execute the ``WebBrowser`` application, but the webpage wasn't retrieved because the DNS server is not setup on the node.
+    * For example, the agent tries to execute the ``web-browser`` application, but the webpage wasn't retrieved because the DNS server is not setup on the node.

 * **unreachable**: The request was sent to a simulation component that does not exist.
     * For example, the agent tries to scan a file that has not been created yet.